magda5281/magda5281/README.md

 - 👋 Hi, I’m @magda5281
 - 👀 I’m interested in yoga, crossfit, skiing, longevity including fasting, paleo diet and more, experiential trvel, and Javascript :-)
-- 🌱 I have completed projects where I used HTML,CSS, SASS, Javascript, Bootstrap, React, Axios, API, Node.js, Express, MongoDB, Firebase
+- 🌱 I have participated in projects where I used React, JavaScript, ChakraUI, Remix, HTML,CSS, SASS, Bootstrap, Axios, API, Node.js, Express, MongoDB, Firebase, PostgreSQL
 - 📫 How to reach me: https://www.linkedin.com/in/magdalena-gozdalik/

 <!---